ilariaventurini/urca/README.md

 - app keywords
 - public or private repository
 - JavaScript or TypeScript
+- add or not React to demo page
 - GitHub username
 - GitHub email
 - first and last name